Ritchie Torres: Public housing

-Upon his election, Torres requested the chairmanship of the council's committee on public housing, tasked with overseeing the New York City Housing Authority (NYCHA); as of July 2019, it is the "nation's largest public housing system", which "provides housing to more than 400,000 low-income residents" in "176,000 apartments across 325 complexes".
-He made "the living conditions of the city's most underserved residents a signature priority".
-In this role he helped secure $3 million for Concourse Village, Inc., a nearly 1,900-unit housing cooperative in the South Bronx.
-According to 2010 United States Census data the South Bronx is among the poorest districts in the nation.
+Upon his election, Torres requested the chairmanship of the council's committee on public housing, tasked with overseeing the New York City Housing Authority (NYCHA); as of July 2019, it is the "nation's largest public housing system", which "provides housing to more than 400,000 low-income residents" in "176,000 apartments across 325 complexes."
+He made "the living conditions of the city's most underserved residents a signature priority."
+In this role, he helped secure $3 million for Concourse Village, Inc., a nearly 1,900-unit housing cooperative in the South Bronx.
+According to 2010 United States census data, the South Bronx is among the poorest districts in the nation.
 The cooperative is subsidized by the Mitchell-Lama Housing Program, offering "income-restricted rentals and below-market value buy-in for co-ops".
 He also secured nearly $1 million to renovate Dennis Lane Apartments, a Mitchell-Lama co-op in the heart of his district, and "played a crucial role in exposing the city's failures to address lead-paint contamination."

 In August 2019, along with fellow council member Vanessa Gibson, Torres announced Right To Counsel 2.0, an expansion of legal aid to NYCHA tenants facing eviction.
-Since the original law passed in 2017, providing legal help throughout the entire eviction case, the council has found 84% of tenants were able to stay in their homes.
+Since the original law was passed in 2017, providing legal help throughout the entire eviction case, the council has found that 84% of tenants were able to stay in their homes.
 The council members "say this will help keep families together and prevent displacement."
 Torres said, "NYCHA is one of the worst evictees in the city ...
 Not just one of the worst landlords, but one of the worst evictors.
 In 2018 alone, 838 families lost their homes in the hands of the NYCHA."

 Combating gig worker tip theft

-In April 2019, Torres worked on legislation aimed to compel companies that employ gig workers to be transparent if the worker's tips are diverted to pay base salary.
+In April 2019, Torres worked on legislation aimed to compel companies that employ gig workers to be transparent about whether the workers' tips are diverted to pay a base salary.
 Mobile app delivery companies, like DoorDash—which has freelance workers pickup and deliver meals from restaurants—Amazon's Prime Now, and Instacart, usually allow customers to add a gratuity, but the companies were counting the tips toward regular payment.
 Torres characterized the practice as exploiting "an underclass of independent contractors", and hopes the city council can ban the practice altogether.
-Vox noted the gig economy is in need of regulation for the estimated 57 million workers (in the U.S.) who have little protection, and few if any benefits.
-Torres's bill would compel these companies to be transparent about the practice "by explicitly stating it in their terms of service or by sending a notification as a transaction is being approved".
+Vox noted the gig economy requires regulation for the estimated 57 million workers (in the U.S.) who have little protection, and few if any benefits.
+Torres's bill would compel these companies to be transparent about the practice "by explicitly stating it in their terms of service or by sending a notification as a transaction is being approved."